React types in TypeScript

 2. ReactNode

-Just similar to that in DOM, Element is subtype of Node.
-ReactElement is subtype of ReactNode.
+In DOM, Element is subtype of Node.
+Similarly, ReactElement is subtype of ReactNode.
 ReactNode contains stuff that is not in the form of JSX elements.

 /**